-As in 2018, each site had small numbers of detections of juvenile O. mykiss which had been tagged locally the previous year.
-Several Sockeye salmon were also detected at akłx^wmina?.
+As in previous years, each site had small numbers of detections of juvenile O. mykiss which had been tagged locally the previous year.
+Several Sockeye salmon were also detected at akłx^wmina?
+(Shingle Creek).
 Increased PIT detection efforts in the Canadian portion of the Okanagan basin has also benefited in information gathering for other listed species beyond O.mykiss.
-In 2019, seven hatchery Spring Chinook, 1 natural-origin Spring Chinook, and 2 Chinook of unknown run timing were detected at OKC.
-Seven hatchery Spring Chinook (6 of which were also detected at OKC), were detected at OKP (Penticton).
-One Chinook of unknown run timing was also detected at OKP.
+In 2020, 18 hatchery Spring Chinook and five Chinook of unknown origin were detected at OKC.
+Eight hatchery and one unknown origin Chinook were detected at OKP (Penticton).